 - Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with engineering drawings outlining how the various rehabilitation methodologies (The Scheme PCAS) will be applied to Bunahinly-Kilgarvan.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See map for an indicative view of the application of different rehabilitation methodologies). - A drainage management assessment of the proposed enhanced rehabilitation measures will be carried out and any issues identified resolved and the rehabilitation plan adapted.
+(See map for an indicative view of the application of different rehabilitation methodologies).

-- A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation will be carried out.
-The results of this assessment will be incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible. - An assessment of pumping requirements to complete decommissioning is to be carried out. - A review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements is to be carried out. - A review of remaining milled peat stocks is to be carried out.
-There are peat stocks remaining on the bog. - An ecological appraisal of the potential impacts of the planned rehabilitation on the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) is to be carried out.
-The scheduling of rehabilitation operations will be adapted, where required. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan. - Track implementation and enforcement of the relevant IPC Licence conditions, any mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+- A drainage management assessment of the proposed enhanced rehabilitation measures has been carried out and any issues identified resolved and the rehabilitation plan adapted. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation has been carried out.
+The results of this assessment has been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where needed. - A review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements has been carried out. - A review of remaining milled peat stocks has been carried out.
+There are peat stocks remaining on Kilgarvan bog that will be removed before rehabilitation commences. - An ecological appraisal of the potential impacts of the planned rehabilitation on the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) is to be carried out.
+The scheduling of rehabilitation operations will be adapted, where required. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan has been carried out.
+(Note that an NIS was prepared for this rehabilitation plan.) - See Bunihinly-Kilgaran Decommissioning and Rehabilitation Plan Addendum 1 for more details. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) (where required), and other environmental control measures during the implantation of the rehabilitation plan.